Qiong-WU/Machine-Learning-for-Individualized-Education/README.md

 1. Download the videos from Youtube in batch.
 2. Extract the classroom behaviors video.
-3. Detect drowsiness pattern and speaking pattern
+3. Detect drowsiness pattern and speaking pattern.